 For students with a Title IV credit balance (FSA funds credited exceed charges for semester):

-Following the close of the academic year, all student account credit balances are refunded to students (or parents if applicable) regardless of whether a signed Federal Student Aid Authorization form is on file.
+Following the close of the academic year, all student account Title IV credit balances are refunded to students (or parents if applicable) regardless of whether a signed Federal Student Aid Authorization form is on file.
 Non-Title IV credit balances are refunded to students if they are $5.00 or more, or are left on the student account toward future charges if they are $4.99 or less.